isc-projects/stork/doc/devel.rst

 .. note::

-    There is no easy way to mock the services.
-Use the HTTP mocks instead.
+    There are different ways to mock the services communicating over the REST API, but the easiest and most convenient is simply to mock the actual HTTP calls.

 If your component accepts the arguments, specify them using the ``argTypes``.
 It allows you to change their values from the Storybook UI.